MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-updates.md

 > [!NOTE]
 > **Storage Utilization Calculation**
 > When an instance enters the **Queued (Not Started)** state, that instance’s storage is temporarily omitted from the **Total Storage Used** calculation.
-Once the database update is complete, **Total Storage Used** calculation will be updated to re-include that instance's storage total.
+Once the database update is complete, **Total Storage Used** calculation will be refreshed to re-include that instance's storage total.

 <a name="BKMK_SendEmailNotifications"></a>